 Blakely Page Celebrates Winning the HeartShare Humanitarian Award

-Wayne, Pennsylvania, April 08, 2024 (GLOBE NEWSWIRE) -- Blakely Page, a significant leader in Pennsylvania’s finance industry, is thrilled to announce that he has won the HeartShare Humanitarian Award, which recognizes his significant contributions to the welfare of others.
+Wayne, Pennsylvania – Blakely Page, a significant leader in Pennsylvania’s finance industry, is thrilled to announce that he has won the HeartShare Humanitarian Award, which recognizes his significant contributions to the welfare of others.

 The HeartShare Humanitarian Award is a specialist acknowledgment by the prestigious HeartShare Human Services of New York organization that is dedicated to nurturing and empowering children and adults with intellectual and developmental disabilities, such as Autism Spectrum Disorders, through all areas of their lives.